jamessanford/assetto-corsa-deltabar/README.md

 > - vs session best sectors
 > - vs session optimal lap

-Works in multiplayer and offline modes.

-The number itself is the improvement/loss for the current lap(or sector), the bar length is a visual representation of that number.

-The color of the bar is the fun bit: It shows if you are gaining or losing time.
-(exit a corner slightly better and it will glow green, even if the delta itself is still in the red; exit a corner significantly faster and it will be bright green)
+ - Does not connect to any remote services, it's entirely local.

  - Best lap telemetry is stored locally in a JSON format.

- - Does not connect to any remote services, it's entirely local.

- - It doesn't affect my frame rate on my relatively-low-end CPU, but let me know if something is not working right or it is causing slowdowns.
+ - Should not have a measurable effect on frame rate.

 ## SCREENSHOTS